-Flatlays and styled home offices will be a huge hit.
-Both for website imagery but also to share on social media.
+Flatlays and styled home offices will be a huge hit – both for website imagery and to share on social media.

-This includes admin or office flatlays with tablets and smartphones.
-Ensure that buyers of stock photography can insert their personalised branding.
+This includes admin, or office flat lays with tablets and smartphones.
+Ensure that buyers of stock photos can insert their personalised branding.

 White and pastels will continue to trend here.
 They are the most adaptable to brand colours and text requirements.